 The answer is simple.
 During these years, growing bodies are experiencing an explosion of HGH.
 This miracle substance speeds up our metabolism, which allows us to burn fat and build muscle.

 For many parents of teenage boys, the price of buying Junior a set of barbells is far more than its cost.
 Endless eating binges and constant trips to the clothing store for larger-sized clothes is a seemingly never-ending expense.
-But this expense is not never-ending.
-Here’s why.
+But this spending is not never-ending.
+Here's why.

 Mother nature, in all her infinite wisdom, is usually great about giving us what we need, when we need it.
 Considering that for several thousands of years of human evolution the average lifespan was about 35; we only needed spurts of HGH through our twenties.

 Therefore, as we enter our thirties, HGH begins to decline at approximately 10% per year.
 This can happen even faster for some folks, due to poor lifestyle choices.
 Check out the chart below:

 Regardless, the thing to remember is this: Mother Nature has not as of yet caught up to our recently extended life-spans.
 For example, entering the 20th century, the average male life expectancy was a mere 47 years!